SaifAqqad/AHK_MicMute/README.md

     Device_Name=""
     Mute_Hotkey=""
     Unmute_Hotkey=""
-    Sound_Feedback=""
+    Sound_Feedback=
-    OnScreen_Feedback=""
+    OnScreen_Feedback=
 ###
-`Device_Name=""` can be any substring of your microphone's name or the controller's name as shown in this image:
+`Device_Name` can be any substring of your microphone's name or the controller's name as shown in this image:
 <details><summary>image</summary>

 ![](./resources/Controlpaneldialog.png)